dasoldasol/dasoldasol.github.io/_posts/Route53.md

 - **Geolocation Routing** : European Customer -> EU-WEST-1 / US Customer -> US-EAST-1
 - **Geoproximity Routing**(Traffic Flow Only)
 - **Multivalue Answer Routing** : similar to Simple Routing + put health checks on each record set. ex) service effectively creating a form or randomization

+## Scenarios
+- Your company hosts 10 web servers all serving the same web content in AWS.
+They want Route 53 to serve traffic to random web servers.
+Which routing policy will meet this requirement, and provide the best resiliency?
+  - **Multivalue Routing**
+  - Multivalue answer routing lets you configure Amazon Route 53 to return multiple values, such as IP addresses for your web servers, in response to DNS queries.
+Route 53 responds to DNS queries with up to eight healthy records and gives different answers to different DNS resolvers.
+The choice of which to use is left to the requesting service effectively creating a form or randomization.